wso2-attic/product-emm-1.1.0/modules/apps/emm/README.md

 WSO2 Mobile Device Management
 ==============
-Open-Source MDM solution to manage and monitor devices on multiple platforms.
+Open-Source EMM solution to manage and monitor devices on multiple platforms.

 ## Contribute
 Clone the project and make changes to the master branch.
 Make a pull request and we'll merge into our master.